sambanova/ai-starter-kit/bundle_jump_start/README.md

 - Bulk Evaluation: Evaluate the router on a large dataset (visualisations displayed and results stored in results folder)

-4. Follow the instructions on each page to interact with the CoE LLM Router.
+4. Follow the instructions on each page to interact with the bundle LLM Router.

 ## Modes of Operation